chrismedrela/django-workshop/docs/permissions.rst

 .. note::

-    If you add permissions after the model has been created in the database you to create a migration for that.
+    If you add permissions after the model has been created in the database you need to create a migration for that.

 You can also customize the default permissions using ``Meta.default_permissions``: